-Most associate sideswipe car accidents with relatively minor damage and minimal injuries.
+Most people associate sideswipe car collisions with relatively minor damage and minimal injuries.
 However, these accidents have the potential to cause serious, life-threatening injuries and severe property damage.

-Determining who is at fault for a sideswipe accident is crucial.
-If you suffered injuries in a sideswipe car accident and you weren’t at fault, schedule a confidential consultation with a personal injury attorney to discuss how you can recover compensation.
-Don’t delay, protect your rights today!
+If you suffered injuries in a sideswipe car accident and weren’t at fault, you have the right to seek compensation for your losses.
+Schedule a confidential consultation with a personal injury attorney to discuss how you can recover compensation.
+Don’t delay—protect your rights today!

 What Is a Sideswipe Car Accident?